 - Job Interest Profiles

-Also, when your child enters transition age (14 or 16 depending on state), now is when you really have to decide if you see your child graduating on time, or staying until 20 or 21.
-Make a plan of what those extra years are going to look like, including Job Training.
+Also, when your child enters transition age (14 or 16 depending on your state), now is when you really have to decide if you see your child graduating on time, or staying until 20 or 21.
+Make a plan of what those extra years are going to look like, including job training.

 As with anything else, read and use your Procedural Safeguards if you need them.